 John D. Stobo, M.D.

-John D. Stobo, M.D., has served as senior vice president for health sciences and services for the University of California since October 2008.
+John D. Stobo, M.D., executive vice president of UC Health, joined UC in October 2008.
 In this role he is responsible for systemwide coordination and communication among UC’s health sciences schools and medical centers (collectively referred to as UC Health).
 He is responsible for policy development for UC’s health system, and develops mechanisms for monitoring performance for the system’s 17 health sciences schools and 10 hospitals on seven campuses.
 He also oversees strategic planning and advocacy efforts as well as the development of systemwide initiatives for UC Health.

 Stobo has more than 40 years of leadership experience in the clinical and academic health science fields.
 Prior to his current position, Stobo served as president at the University of Texas Medical (UTMB) branch from 1997 to 2007.
 Prior to his services at UTMB, Stobo was the William Osler Professor of Medicine and Physician-in-Chief of the Johns Hopkins Hospital, where he served as chief medical resident on the Osler Medical Service during his training.
 From 1976 to 1985, Stobo served as head of the Section of Rheumatology and Clinical Immunology at the University of California, San Francisco, where he was also an investigator with the Howard Hughes Medical Institute.